srtfisher/Lockdown-WPAdmin/readme.txt

 Contributors: sean212
 Donate link: http://seanfisher.co/donate/
 Link: http://seanfisher.co/lockdown-wp-admin/
-Tags: security, wp-admin, login, hide login, rename login, http auth, 404, lockdown, srtfisher, secure Requires at least: 3.0
+Tags: security, secure, lockdown, vulnerability, website security, wp-admin, login, hide login, rename login, http auth, 404, lockdown, srtfisher, secure
+Requires at least: 3.3
-Tested up to: 3.4.2
+Tested up to: 3.5.1
-Stable tag: 1.9
+Stable tag: 2.0

-This plugin will lockdown WP Admin.
-It can hide wp-admin and wp-login as well as add HTTP auth to the login system.
-It can change the login URL.
+Lockdown WP Admin conceals the administration and login screen from intruders.
+It can hide WordPress Admin (/wp-admin/) and and login (/wp-login.php) as well as add HTTP authentication to the login system.
+We can also change the login URL from wp-login.php to whatever you'd like: /login, /log-in-here, etc.

 == Description ==

-This plugin will hide /wp-admin/ when you aren't logged in.
-If a user isn't logged in and they attempt to access /wp-admin/ directly, they will be unable to and it will return a 404.
+This plugin will hide WordPress Admin (/wp-admin/) when a user isn't logged in.
+If a user isn't logged in and they attempt to access WP Admin directly, they will be unable to and it will return a 404.
 It can also rename the login URL.

-Also, you can add HTTP authentication directly from WP admin and add custom username/password combinations for the HTTP auth, or use the WordPress credentials.
+Also, you can add HTTP authentication directly from WP Admin and add custom username/password combinations for the HTTP auth or use the WordPress credentials.

 This doesn't touch any .htaccess files or change the WordPress core files.
 All the CSS/Images under /wp-admin/ are still accessible, just not the .php ones.

-If you enable HTTP authencation, it will add HTTP auth to the PHP files in /wp-admin/
+If you enable HTTP authencation, it will add HTTP authentication to the PHP files in /wp-admin/.

+To contribute to the development, check out [the GitHub Repository](https://github.com/srtfisher/Lockdown-WPAdmin).

 == Installation ==
 1. Upload `/lockdown-wp-admin/` to the `/wp-content/plugins/` directory